edertone/TurboBuilder/README.md

 ### Update an existing project

-You can easily update TurboBuilder on a project that is already using it by setting to true the Update.builder flag that is found on the TurboBuilder-OneTime.properties file.
+You can easily update TurboBuilder on a project that is already using it by setting to true the Update.builder flag that is found on the TurboBuilder-OneTime.properties file and launching a build.
 It will take care of downloading the latest versions of the files to your project folder.

 ### Dependencies